 Starting your plants from seed is an economical method that can also allow you to get a jump start on the season.
 That being said, the little sprouts are very sensitive to changes in conditions such as moisture and humidity.
 Excesses can cause damping off — algae growth on seed starting mix and other fungal issues.
 Read on to learn the reasons for algae on seed soil surface and how to prevent it.

-Algae are plants but very simple rudimentary ones which lack roots, leaves and stems.
+Algae are plants but very rudimentary ones that lack roots, leaves and stems.
 They do photosynthesize but do not carry on traditional respiratory activities.
 The most common algae are probably seaweed, of which there are innumerable species.
 Algae require moist conditions, from soaking wet to boggy to humid.
 Algae growth on seed starting mix is common in cases where the site is moist and muggy.
 Such conditions promote the growth of these minute plants on your soil.

 Help!
 Algae Growing on My Soil

 The signs are unmistakable — a bloom of pink, green or even brownish sticky material sprawling across the surface of the soil.
 The tiny plant is not going to kill your seedling instantly, but it is a competitor for important resources such as nutrients and water.

 The presence of algae on seed soil surface also indicates that you are overwatering.
 A good set up for growing seedlings may include a humidity dome to prevent the soil from drying out.
 Seedlings have algae on soil when the constant moisture is not balanced and ambient air is moist as well as the soil.